Research and innovation should be made a 'way of living': PM Modi | Education

 Research and innovation should be made a 'way of living': PM Modi

-Prime Minister Narendra Modi on Thursday batted for research and innovation, saying it has to be made a way of living with increasing acceptance for it in the society.Addressing students at the grand finale of the Smart India Hackathon, he said social and institutional support will boost innovation and new ideas and original thinking should be respected.The future of India will be dependent on the innovations and work done by the youth.
+Prime Minister Narendra Modi on Thursday batted for research and innovation, saying it has to be made a way of living with increasing acceptance for it in the society.Addressing students at the grand finale of the Smart India Hackathon, he said social and institutional support will boost innovation and new ideas and original thinking should be respected.Research and innovation must be transformed from the way of working to the way of living.

 - Country: